 After some talk and some tears, my fiancé prepared our plates and shredded the fresh Parmesan while I admired my new ring, watching how it caught the candlelight.

-When I took my first bite of the baked ziti, I couldn’t help but smile.
+When I took my first bite of the baked ziti recipe, I couldn’t help but smile.
 Reminiscing about our first date, I marveled at how far we’d come.
 On that night, we had no idea that three years later we’d be here.
-I savored the noodles, tender under the smother of beef, melted cheese, and a rich sauce that was so hearty, that it barely dripped from between the prongs of my fork.
+I savored the noodles, tender under the beef, melted cheese, and a rich sauce that was so hearty, that it barely dripped from between the prongs of my fork.
 In the midst of all the excitement, I’d forgotten how hungry I was!